ffis/redisproxy/README.md

 # redisproxy

-This is a simple redis proxy intented to server a jsonp access.
+This is a simple redis proxy intented to server a jsonp access or an socket-io real time proxy.

-Note this service has a not to strong CAS validation.
 Check the code before using it on a production environment or at least don't deploy it outside of the DMZ nor having the redis any kind of confidencial information.